tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-16-my-rules-for-intentional-smartphone-use.md

 Reasons why:

 * Smartphones, especially carried in your pocket, encourage constant checking of feeds/news throughout the day, at every moment of idle time.
 This constant viewing time on the smartphone reduces your attention span and ability to focus.
 * Giving every spare moment of attention to your phone also detracts from your ability to reflect with your own thoughts.
-You end up with "solitude deprivation," as [Adam Altman writes](https://www.theguardian.com/books/2016/dec/03/jonathan-safran-foer-technology-diminishing-us).
+You end up with "solitude deprivation," as [Jonathan Safran Foer writes](https://www.theguardian.com/books/2016/dec/03/jonathan-safran-foer-technology-diminishing-us).
 There's psychological merit in allowing your mind to wander, to sort out thoughts in your head, gradually making connections and realizations.
 This solitude isn't wasted time but is necessary for your brain to make sense of the world.
 When you deprive yourself of this solitude (by using every spare moment of attention on your phone), you lose out on an essential brain activity (it's like a defrag process on a computer).
 * Every incoming piece of information requires processing power that wears away at your day's energy level and mental bandwidth.
 Every piece of incoming information requires you to decide its priority, relevance, importance, needed input, required actions, etc. This constant information processing often leaves us frazzled and exhausted by evening, since we spend our energy dealing with a deluge of this incoming information rather than focusing on a more singular task.
 Our brains weren't built to take in this much information on a daily basis and process it throughout the day (constantly context-switching from our current task to sort an incoming item of information).
 * We receive a tremendous amount of information each day by being plugged into news social/sports feeds and constantly assessing, sorting, and filing incoming information, so as to prepare for the next incoming piece of information.
 As a result, our long-term concentration on any single item gets discarded in favor of this short-term sorting activity, which we've taught our brain to do.
 * In hijacking our attention, smartphones detract from our ability to be in the present.
 They pull us out of awareness, focus, and interaction with our current environment and those around us.
 This detachment while in the presence of other humans (our family, friends, colleagues) diminishes us as people.
 It weakens our ability to listen, respond, communicate, and share with others.
 This detachment moves us toward more social isolation, moving us away from human interaction and more towards screen interaction (even if with another person).
 This dehumanization leaves us feeling empty and lonely; it undercuts our social connections.